 The $120-billion cyber security market is expected to more than double over the next five years, compelling vendors and providers to innovate on the go across areas such as cloud, web applications and services, mobile and IoT security among other areas to protect the web from increasing cyber crimes.
-Companies such as Trend Micro believes that in this changing business landscape, digital is the way to go and are taking a digital route to innovation.
+Companies such as Trend Micro believes that in this changing business landscape, digital is the way to go and are taking the digital route to security innovation.

 “With every company becoming a digital company, innovation is becoming the name of the game… and we have been driving phenomenal innovation in this space and we are doing that for the past many years,” Nilesh Jain, vice president, Southeast Asia and India, Trend Micro, told CXOToday, at the company’s recent Cloudsec India 2019 event in Mumbai.

 With the market flooded with new security products almost every other day, Jain said, the company is leaving no stones unturned to offer revolutionary cybersecurity solutions that go beyond traditional monitoring and detection systems, helping enterprises significantly mitigate and defend against future attacks.

 Needless to say, the company’s innovative strategies had paid off as well.
 Trend Micro has been named a Leader in every Gartner Magic Quadrant in the endpoint protection category since 2002 and believes this latest recognition proves how its strategy and performance continue to meet the evolving demands of global customers.

 However, Jain believes that enterprise security cannot rely on endpoints alone and hence there is a need to constantly reinvent ourselves,” he explained.
 “Not only are IT infrastructures shifting to the cloud, but networks are extending to encompass operational technology (OT).
 We are developing innovative solutions and partnerships to capture the tremendous opportunity related to securing these critical, highly connected environments,” he added.